Track Azure Databricks machine learning experiments with MLflow and Azure Machine Learning

 Tip

-When working on shared environments, like an Azure Databricks cluster, Azure Synapse Analytics cluster, or similar, it is useful to set the environment variable MLFLOW_TRACKING_URI at the cluster level to automatically configure the MLflow tracking URI to point to Azure Machine Learning for all the sessions running in the cluster rather than to do it on a per-session basis.
+When working with shared environments, like an Azure Databricks cluster, Azure Synapse Analytics cluster, or similar, you can set the environment variable MLFLOW_TRACKING_URI at the cluster level.
+This approach allows you to automatically configure the MLflow tracking URI to point to Azure Machine Learning for all the sessions that run in the cluster rather than to do it on a per-session basis.

-Configure the environment variables in an Azure Databricks cluster
+Screenshot shows Advanced options where you can configure the environment variables in an Azure Databricks cluster.

-Once the environment variable is configured, any experiment running in such cluster will be tracked in Azure Machine Learning.
+After you configure the environment variable, any experiment running in such cluster is tracked in Azure Machine Learning.

 Configure authentication

-Once the tracking is configured, you'll also need to configure how the authentication needs to happen to the associated workspace.
-By default, the Azure Machine Learning plugin for MLflow will perform interactive authentication by opening the default browser to prompt for credentials.
-Refer to Configure MLflow for Azure Machine Learning: Configure authentication to additional ways to configure authentication for MLflow in Azure Machine Learning workspaces.
+After you configure tracking, configure how to authenticate to the associated workspace.
+By default, the Azure Machine Learning plugin for MLflow opens a browser to interactively prompt for credentials.
+For other ways to configure authentication for MLflow in Azure Machine Learning workspaces, see Configure MLflow for Azure Machine Learning: Configure authentication.

 For interactive jobs where there's a user connected to the session, you can rely on Interactive Authentication and hence no further action is required.